-Biomass as a whole is in second place in electricity production from renewable sources behind wind energy, on a par with photovoltaics.
-Around 20 percent of the gross electricity from all renewable sources was produced from biomass in 2020.
+Biomass as a whole is in third place in electricity production from renewable sources behind wind energy and photovoltaics.
+Around 18 percent of the gross electricity from all renewable sources was produced from biomass in 2022.

 Heat and power particularly efficiently when coupled

 Bioenergy is also an important heat source.
 The energy content of biomass can be used particularly efficiently by generating power and heat or cold in combination.
 The funding focuses in particular on biomass-based CHP solutions (combined heat, power and cooling), the interaction of biomass and renewable electricity in power-to-X applications and the provision of biomass-based high-temperature process heat or cooling in the industrial sector.

 If energy from biomass is to be integrated into the overall system, one important factor is that it should be provided flexibly.
 Since bioenergy can be stored well, the power generated from it is particularly suitable for system services.
 These are services that stabilise the power grid, for instance by maintaining the required voltage.
 Additionally, biogenic raw and residual materials can be used to link different sectors, such as power and transport.
 Treated biomass can be used to power natural gas or diesel vehicles.
 In the so-called biomass-to-liquid process, synthetic biofuels are produced from organic raw materials.

 Bioenergy concepts for greenhouse gas and particulate matter reduction